Gustav Schelde Møller Billede 05.07.2024, 18.10.17 1600Px

 You can see when your favourite artists are playing in the schedule and build your personal program in Roskilde Festival's official app.

-Yes, of course!
-You are welcome at Roskilde Festival whether you drink alcohol or not.
+Of course!
+You’re more than welcome at Roskilde Festival whether you drink alcohol or not.

-Here are a few tips if you who want to drink less alcohol:
+Here are a few tips if you want to drink less: